RTEMS/rtems-docs/c-user/glossary.rst

     Partition Control Block
         A data structure associated with each partition used by RTEMS to manage that partition.

+    PCB
+        This term is an acronym for Period Control Block.

     pending
         A term used to describe a task blocked waiting for an event, message,